Hereditary subshifts whose measure of maximal entropy has no Gibbs property: Subshifts of finite type (SFTs)

 \subsection{Acknowledgements}

-We would like to thank the referee for comments that helped to improve the presentation of our results.
+We would like to thank the referees for comments that helped to improve the presentation of our results.
 We would also like to thank Mariusz Lema\'{n}czyk for helpful discussions.
-We also thank Dominik Kwietniak for remarks on spacing shifts.
+We also thank Dominik Kwietniak for remarks on spacing shifts and Vitaly Bergelson for directing our attention to his joint paper with Tomasz Downarowicz~\cite{Bergelson_2008}.
+Research of J.\ Ku\l{}aga-Przymus is supported by the National Science Center, Poland, grant UMO-2019/33/B/ST1/00364.
 Research of M.D.~Lema\'{n}czyk is supported by the National Science Center, Poland, grant no.\ 2015/18/E/ST1/00214.

 [1]{}

 \allowdisplaybreaks

 Joanna Ku\l aga-Przymus\\ \textsc{Faculty of Mathematics and Computer Science, Nicolaus Copernicus University, Chopina 12/18, 87-100 Toru\'{n}, Poland} \nopagebreak